peterhinch/micropython-micropower/README.md

 ### ``BkpRAM`` class (access Backup RAM)

-This class enables the on-chip 4KB of RAM to be accessed as an array of integers or as a bytearray.
+This class enables the on-chip 4KB of battery backed RAM to be accessed as an array of integers or as a bytearray.
 The latter facilitates creating persistent arbitrary objects using JSON or pickle.
-Like all RAM its initial contents after power up are arbitrary unless an RTC backup battery is used.
+Its initial contents after power up are arbitrary unless an RTC backup battery is used.
 Note that ``savetime()`` uses two 32 bit words at 1021 and 1022 by default and startup detection uses 1023 so these top three locations should normally be avoided.